 5.3 Other Responsibilities.

-2. Prepare the report for inclusion in the Company's annual proxy statement as required by the rules of the Securities and Exchange Commission.
+c) Prepare the report for inclusion in the Company's annual proxy statement as required by the rules of the SEC.

 In order to fulfill its role, the Committee shall be entitled to act in the following manner, in each case in accordance with the Company's Amended Articles of Association:

 a) Action may be taken by the Committee upon the affirmative vote of a majority of the members;